unskript/Awesome-CloudOps-Automation/README.md

 You can read about the [Anatomy of a Runbook](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/Anatomy-of-Runbook.md)

+##### Guideline to create Runbook

+You can read the [Guideline for creating a Runbook](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/guidelines-to-creating-runbook.md)

 ## HacktoberFest 2022 Resource

 The resource that are avilable for testing for our hacktoberfest is [here](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/hfest_2022_resource.md)